sean-waev/caseware-product-app/README.md

 Below is brief documentation on how to run the application locally.

-There is also a rubric for the Assessment guidelines at the bottom to easily navigate to where each guideline is addressed in the code.
+There is also a rubric for the Assessment guidelines at the bottom to easily navigate where each guideline is addressed in the code.

 There is also brief documentation in the comments within the code.